wchavarria03/dotfiles/README.md

 ## Lua Packer

-### Open Nvim
+### Run Packer to install Lua Packages
 You might get an error about a colorschema missing, you can ignore while we run Packer on the follwing step.

-### Run Packer to install Lua Packages
 Into Nvim run the following commands
 ```
 :PackerInstall